Research title: 'An Investigation on the Experience of Engagement and Conceptual Change among Chinese Learners on TESOL Master’s Programmes'

 Dangeni (2018).
 Ethical Considerations before Collecting Data.
 Early Career Researcher Symposium Series: Ethical Dilemmas in Educational Research, Stirling, United Kingdom, 23 July 2018.

-Dangeni's research interests include Student Engagement, Language Teacher Cognition, Second Language Teacher Education, and Intercultural Education.
+Dangeni's research interests include Student Engagement, Language Teacher Cognition, Second Language Teacher Education, internationalisation of Higher Education and Creative methods.

-Dangeni's current PhD project and research interests come from her personal experience as a Chinese learner in MSc TESOL programme at the University of Edinburgh.
+Dangeni's current PhD project and research interests come from her personal experience as an international student in MSc TESOL programme at the University of Edinburgh.
 Her previous working experience as an EAP lecturer also made her reflect critically on how the TESOL programme can help to implement theory into practice.
-She is passionate about investigating the roles of the approaches provided by the programme in facilitating language teacher's conceptual change and the way in which teacher learner's cognition transferred from a learner at the university to a language teacher.
+She is passionate about investigating international student's learning experience, the roles of the learning opportunities provided by the programme in facilitating language teacher's conceptual change and the way in which teacher learner's cognition transferred from a learner at the university to a language teacher.

 Dangeni's strong interest in international students' engagement and learning at UK universities encourages her to explore more by playing different roles at the university.
 Her roles including: